obi1kenobi/cargo-semver-checks/CONTRIBUTING.md

 #### Adding a witness

-**Witnesses** are a new, unstable feature of `cargo-semver-checks` that let us create minimal compile-able examples of potential downstream breakage\.
+**Witnesses** are a new, unstable feature of `cargo-semver-checks` that let us create minimal compile-able examples of potential downstream breakage.
 They are configured via the `witness` field in the lint file `src/lints/<lint_name>.ron`:

-If it is `None` (or the field is omitted entirely), `cargo-semver-checks` will not be able to generate witness code for this lint\.
-This can be the right choice, sometimes: for example, if this lint is a warn- or allow-by-default lint that hints at potential breakage, but won't cause breaking changes directly\.
+If it is `None` (or the field is omitted entirely), `cargo-semver-checks` will not be able to generate witness code for this lint.
+This can be the right choice, sometimes: for example, if this lint is a warn- or allow-by-default lint that hints at potential breakage, but won't cause breaking changes directly.
 Additionally, if it's not currently possible to write a Trustfall query that gets the necessary information to generate witnesses, leave this field as `None`, but leave a `// TODO` comment explaining what would unblock this lint from being able to generate a witness.

 ##### Hint templates

-When the `witness` field is not `None`, it must have the `hint_template` field\.
+When the `witness` field is not `None`, it must have the `hint_template` field.
 This is a `handlebars` template that generates a small (1-3 line) human-readable message that explains the idea of how downstream code would break.